IncDrops/PollitGo/Users/testing/projects/nextn/Users/testing/projects/nextn/README.md

 # This should be the base URL of your application FOR LOCAL DEVELOPMENT.
 # If `npm run dev` runs on port 9003, this is http://localhost:9003
 # If your app runs on a different port locally, update it.
-# FOR DEPLOYED ENVIRONMENTS (Vercel, Netlify, etc.), THIS MUST BE SET TO
+# FOR DEPLOYED ENVIRONMENTS (Vercel, Netlify, Google Cloud Build/Run etc.), THIS MUST BE SET TO
 # THE PUBLICLY ACCESSIBLE URL OF THAT DEPLOYED ENVIRONMENT in the hosting provider's settings.
 NEXTAUTH_URL=http://localhost:9003